Target-Aware Video Diffusion Models: Experiments

-\textbf{Baselines.} Since our method relies on a single target object mask to specify the target, direct comparisons with state-of-the-art approaches that require extensive temporal conditioning are non-trivial.
-We therefore compare our approach to three simple baselines.
-First, we evaluate against our base image-to-video diffusion model, CogVideoX~\cite{yang2024cogvideox}.
-Next, we assess against a version of CogVideoX fine-tuned on our dataset to isolate the impact of our method from that of the additional data (CogVideoX w. data).
-Finally, we adapt the attention modulation method from Direct-a-video~\cite{yang2024direct}, which controls a subject's trajectory by amplifying cross-attention weights within predefined bounding box regions (Attn.
-Mod.).
-In our setting, where trajectory data for actors and targets is unavailable, we prepend the keyword ``target'' to the object description in the prompt and amplify cross-attention weights in the target object mask region for the new keyword.
-Intuitively, this modulation mimics our fine-tuning approach without additional training.
+\textbf{Baselines.} Since our method uses a single mask to specify the target, direct comparisons with state-of-the-art approaches that rely on heavy temporal conditioning on the actors are not appropriate.
+Instead, we evaluate against three representative baselines.
+First, we evaluate against our base image-to-video diffusion model, vanilla CogVideoX~\citep{yang2024cogvideox}.
+Second, we assess against a version of CogVideoX fine-tuned on videos of our dataset to isolate the effect of our method from that of the additional data (\emph{CogVideoX w. data}).
+Finally, we compare with the attention modulation method from Direct-a-video~\citep{yang2024direct}, which enforces a subject's trajectory by amplifying cross-attention weights within predefined bounding box regions (\emph{Attn.
+Mod.}).
+Since we assume that trajectory annotations for actors and targets are unavailable in our evaluation setting, we adapt this method by prepending the keyword ``target'' to the object description in the prompt and amplifying cross-attention weights in the target object mask region for that keyword.